 Virtual CPU Analysis

-Specifics - Validate virtual CPUs (vcpu) analysis:
+Specifics - Validating virtual CPUs (vcpus):

 ESAUSCP - Shows virtual machine vcpu utilization